What to put in a First Aid Kit

 Learn what to include in your first aid kit with our expert buyer's guide.
 Explore essential first aid supplies like dressings, antiseptic wipes, and safety items for homes, cars, and workplaces.

-First aid kit in workplaces or public areas should be stocked based on the types of risks people could encounter there.
-A first aid needs assessment is the best way to figure out what’s needed.
-If you need guidance, check out our Workplace first aid kit buying guide.
+For workplaces and public areas, a first aid kit should be stocked based on the types of risks people could encounter there.
+First aid kits are also typically stored in a green box with a white cross and should be easy to locate.
+To find out what First aid supplies you need, a first aid needs assessment will need to be carried out.
+If you need guidance, check out our workplace first aid kit buying guide.
 For school-specific advice, visit our First Aid Equipment for Schools guide.

-You can keep a home first aid kit or car first aid kit handy by buying a ready-made one or putting together your own in a clean, waterproof box.
+You can keep a home first aid kit or car First aid kit handy by buying a ready-made one or putting together your own in a clean, waterproof box.

 Sterile dressings